Yoreks/MuebleriaVanity/README.md

 # MuebleriaVanity
-Website about a Furniture Shop with Accesibilty options
+Website about a Furniture Shop with Accessibility options